These docs aim to cover the entire public surface of the core

 dagster-pyspark) Provides an integration with pyspark.

-dagster-shell) Provides utilities for issuing shell commands from Dagster pipelines.
+dagster-shell) Provides utilities for issuing shell commands from Dagster jobs.

 dagster-slack) Provides a simple integration with Slack.

-dagster-snowflake) Provides a resource for querying Snowflake from Dagster.
+dagster-snowflake) Provides resources for querying Snowflake from Dagster.

 dagster-spark) Provides an integration for working with Spark in Dagster.